dragonflyoss/d7y.io/docs/operations/deployment/applications/manager.md

 - Keepalive with Scheduler instance and seed peer instance.
 - Filter the optimal Scheduler cluster for Client.
 - Provides a visual console, which is helpful for users to manage the P2P cluster.
+- Peer features are configurable.
+For example, you can make the peer can not be uploaded and can only be downloaded.
+- Clear P2P task cache.
+- Display P2P traffic distribution.
+- Peer information display, including CPU, Memory, etc.

 ## Relationship {#relationship}